zng-ui/zng/TODO/Variables.md

     - Need better track of animation end, current implementation only updates on the next `is_new`.
     - Need to review filtered mapping vars,
 * Cancel animation if set from other source?
+ * Idea:
+   - An animation takes control of a var once in the first time it sets it.
+   - The var can only be updated by it's current controller.
+   - Any new animation takes control of the variable.
+   - Manually setting the var removes control from any active animation.
+ * Idea (extra):
+   - Possibility of blending multiple animations(with different weights) into one?
+Not the default behavior.
 * Config animation fps.

 ## Storyboard/Key-frames